-The results of these questionnaires and tests are systematically reviewed, consolidated and analysed by the Internal Control Department.
+The results of these self-assessment questionnaires and tests are systematically reviewed, consolidated and analyzed by the Internal Control Department.

-The 2015 self-assessment campaign showed an acceptable level of internal control, with Group entities presenting an overall conformity rate of 86% with the minimum requirements of the internal control scheme.
-The Group considers 90% to represent a fully satisfying conformity rate.
-Targeted support is provided to help all entities to reach this level.
+The 2016 self-assessment campaign showed Group entities to have achieved an overall conformity rate of 90% with the minimum requirements of the internal control scheme, as against 88% in 2015.
+The Group considers this to represent a satisfactory conformity rate.
+Targeted support is provided to help all entities to reach this level, and cross-functional initiatives are launched as required.
+In 2017, specific projects will be conducted on some IT sytems to improve internal control level and to further enhance these processes in line with developments in the external environment on related topics such as cybercrime.